 If you're testing an addon domain, the addon domain pages are within a different folder than public_html.
 If you configured an addon domain called domainBB.com for example with a document root of public_html/domainbb.com, you'll use the following format when using your temporary URL:

-Why is my site not load correctly when using the Temporary URL?
+Why does my site not load correctly on the Temporary URL?

 If on your temporary URL your site is not loading correctly after migrating your site from a different host, there are a few different possible causes.